marschall-lab/hrfs/README.md

 - `.founders.noopt.txt`: minimal founder sequences set reconstructed from flow solution
 - `.founders.final.txt`: minimal founder sequences set after minimizing their number of recombinations

+In the results, founder sequences are represented horizontally in GFA format walk lines.
+Minimization output shows two additional lines per founder sequence to indicate the positions of a recombination, and the haplotype a segment above belongs to.

 ## License